Family Mediation and Divorce Support

 It means dealing with difficult decisions fairly and step by step.
 It means having structured conversations instead of endless arguments.
 It means understanding your options before spending more money, time and energy than you need to.

-Practical Structure
+Practical structure

 I help you break the process down into manageable steps, so you are not trying to solve everything at once.